Tuesday, June 10, 2025

 Make RPM package on Fedora and RedHat

-To create a Golf installation package for Fedora or RedHat (or similar based on those, like Rocky), first get Golf source code.
-To do that, install git first:
+To create a Golf installation package for Fedora or RedHat (or similar based on those, like Rocky), you need to get Golf RPM spec file.

 For Redhat/Rocky/etc. install EPEL: